Clstialdev/next-nest-starter/README.md

 A modern full-stack monorepo project using Next.js for the frontend and Nest.js for the backend, with Docker and Traefik for containerization and reverse proxy.

+## Important Notice

+**🚨 IMPORTANT: There is a `with-db` branch that includes DrizzleORM with PostgreSQL, providing end-to-end type safety from back to front! 🚨**

 ## 🚀 Features

 - **Frontend**: Next.js application with TypeScript